cournape/Bento/doc/source/faq.rst

       but knowing the install prefix at build time is often useful.
     - There is no developer documentation, and what consitutes public API is not documented either.
-Consequently, every non trivial distutils extension relies on internal details, and as such are fragile.
+Consequently, every non trivial distutils extension relies on internal details, and as such is fragile.
     - Extending by inheritence does not work well: when two modules A and B extend distutils, it becomes difficult for B to reuse A (for example, dealing with setuptools in numpy.distutils extensions has been a constant